aiman-ami/pkr-depreciation-analysis/README.md

 | 4 | **2010** | 8.54% | 11.7% | 1.37 |
 | 5 | **2020** | 7.33% | 8.9% | 1.21 |

 > **Note:** The pass-through coefficient divides inflation by depreciation.
 When depreciation is near zero (e.g., 2011, 2014), the ratio becomes economically meaningless, so those years are better interpreted as "high inflation despite currency stability" rather than extreme pass-through.
-The 2008 Global Financial Crisis tops the filtered list a modest rupee fall coincided with a major inflation spike as global commodity prices surged.
+The 2008 Global Financial Crisis tops the filtered list: a modest rupee fall coincided with a major inflation spike as global commodity prices surged.

 ![Q3 Result](pkr_Q3.png)